bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Let's wrap it up here in a minute, but I just have one question because you mentioned it.
 Actual usernames on Bitcoin.
-I know that BIP 47 people, they have these paynyms and it's basically a centralized server, which I don't think that's what we want to shoot for.
+I know that BIP 47 people, they have these Paynyms and it's basically a centralized server, which I don't think that's what we want to shoot for.
 Do you think it's possible in any other way?
 I mean,